HTTP/2 for Apache httpd

 Cory Benfield and Brad Fitzpatrick prototyped a way to expose HTTP/2 state information to the client.
 The idea here is that clients interop problems offen arrive because of misatches in state (with flow control being the top number one).
 So given the client this information from the server's point of view will help to sort out misunderstandings.

-The information will be exposed on the path /.well-known/h2/state and it will only show information about the current connection.
+information about the current connection.
 That should make it safe.
-And since HTTP/2 allows many requests on a connection, clients can ask for it almost all the time.
-Nice!
+And since HTTP/2 allows many requests

 The two did sample implementations in their servers on day three.
 Apache has it now in trunk; expect it to be available in a github mod_h2 release soon!